ryanlandrith/HAR-data-analysis/README.md

 8. Group data by subject and activity and calculate mean of each variable by subject/activity combination
 9. Write the data to the file "HAR data.txt"

+The final dataset is "tidy".
+Each column represents one variable(subject,activity, and means of each variable).
+Each row is a single observation.

 ==================================================================